Number : Season 3, serial 6 of 9.

-Also, there is never any sense, that the games; (think Takeshi’s Castle or Crystal Maze) are really that challenging enough to beat Steven and Dodo (one of the challenges has the pair searching around a cluttered kitchen for a key!).
+Also, there is never any sense, that the games; (think Japanese gameshow Takeshi’s Castle or Uk’s Crystal Maze) are really that challenging enough – to beat Steven and Dodo (one of the challenges, has the pair searching around a cluttered kitchen for a key!).

-After all, the Toymaker wants to add the Doctor, Steven and Dodo to his doll collection and it never becomes apparent that the Toymaker really pulls out the stops to make this happen.
-Even his last dastardly trap, which the Doctor easily works out and beats.
+After all, the Toymaker wants to add the Doctor, Steven and Dodo – to his doll collection and it never becomes apparent that the Toymaker really pulls out the stops, to make this happen.
+Even the last dastardly trap, is beaten easily by the Doctor.

 “Lady Luck will show the way, win the game, or here you stay!”
 The Celestial Toymaker

 The Toymaker’s doll collection, comes alive – in a clever turn to have the same 3 actors; Campbell Singer, Carmen Silvera – and Peter Stephens.
 Appearing in each game – as different characters; which is a nice touch.

-Peter Stephens in particular, has a nicely sinister turn as the cheating Cyril, Whose potentially copyright infringing take on ‘Billy Bunter’ (Stephens even adlibbed the line that his friends call him “Billy”).
-Who challenges Steven and Dodo, to a deadly game of electrified hop-scotch.
+Peter Stephens in particular, has a nicely sinister turn as the cheating Cyril, Whose potentially copyright infringing take on ‘Billy Bunter’ (Stephens even ad-libbed the line that his friends call him “Billy”).
+Cyril challenges Steven and Dodo – to a deadly game of electrified hop-scotch.

 You get the sense, that these may have been real people – at one time.
-Having lost the Toymaker’s games and forced into the Toymaker’s doll collection.
-Unfortunately, no background into their predictament is given; which could have given them a tragic-backstory edge.
+Having lost the Toymaker’s dastardly games and being forced into the Toymaker’s doll collection.
+Unfortunately, no background into their predictament is given; which could have given them a tragic-backstory edge to proceedings.

-Neither, do we learn anything about the Toymaker, other than he can create and destroy the worlds his victims inhabit; and is immortal.
-There is also an insinuation that the Toymaker has come across the Doctor before.
-Bit again, no background.
+Neither, do we learn anything about the Toymaker, other than he can create and destroy the worlds that his victims inhabit; and is also immortal.
+There is also an insinuation that the Toymaker has come across the Doctor before but again, no background is given – to flesh-out proceedings.

-The Celestial Toymaker unwisely decides to feature 3 episodes of Steven and Dodo attempting various puzzles, rather than provide some substance to proceedings.
-Episode 4 is the final showdown – with the Toymaker and nothing of any drama is made of this.
+The Celestial Toymaker unwisely decides to feature three episodes of Steven and Dodo attempting various puzzles – rather than provide some substance to proceedings.
+Episode 4 – is the final showdown; with the Toymaker – and nothing of any drama is made of this situation.

-Who did a much better version of this type of story with Patrick Troughton’s The Mind Robber – 2 years later.
+A much better version of this type of story, was done with Patrick Troughton’s The Mind Robber – two years later.